rimrimcat/rim-eos/README.md

 - [ ] Design: allow user to choose webpage style?
 - [ ] Design: fix animations
 - [ ] Misc: add image that you can click and it switches so you have something to look and play with ig
+- [ ] Misc: disable some buttons when mid animation
 - [ ] Gear: implement augmented gear template matching (NOT PLANNED)